-Even if you’re comfortable that you have plenty of time to get your taxes prepared, it may be worth double-checking that the deadline you have in mind is the one that you think it is.
-The rationale for a quick check is that the July 15 extension applies to federal income taxes; the due date for filing state income taxes, however, is not always consistent across the board.
+Even if you think you have time in hand to get your taxes prepared, it's definitely worth double-checking that the deadline you have in mind is the one you think it is.
+The reason for this is that the May 17 extension applies to federal income taxes, and that the due date for filing state income taxes, in contrast, is not always consistent across the board.

 File if you’re expecting a refund

 Taxpayers who are anticipating a tax refund are probably best filing sooner rather than later.
-If the coronavirus pandemic has affected your finances, there could be a more-than-useful sum of money waiting for you right there.
+Over half of Americans (opens in new tab) are relying on their refund to boost their finances this year, so if you're among them, there could be a more-than-useful sum of money waiting for you right there at the IRS.

-Three-quarters of those who file taxes qualified for a refund in 2018, receiving on average $3,000, so these are amounts that no-one will want to miss out on.
-Importantly, if you’re entitled to a refund for 2016, you are now in the last-chance saloon for filing a prior year tax return to make sure that payment finds its way to you.
+The majority of filers will qualify for a refund, with the sums involved often running into several thousands of dollars (opens in new tab), so these are amounts that no-one will want to miss out on.
+Importantly, if you’re entitled to a refund for 2017, you are now in the last-chance saloon for filing a prior year tax return (opens in new tab) to make sure that payment finds its way to you.

 The filing process might be a little different

-Another side effect of the coronavirus has been the inability of the IRS to process individual paper tax returns.
-As a result, taxpayers are being urged to file electronically to make the process both safer and speedier than sending your documents through the mail.
-With more than 90% of taxpayers having already filed electronically this year, the IRS has quickly adapted to the situation it finds itself in.
-Plans are also already in place to allow tax return amendments to be made online for the first time this summer.
+Another side effect of the coronavirus that has carried over from last year has been the challenge it has presented to the IRS in the processing of paper tax returns.
+As a result, taxpayers are once again being urged to file electronically to make the process both safer and speedier than sending your documents through the mail.

-If you’re filing online for the first time, gather together all the information that you would need if you were filing a paper return and then visit the IRS website for how best to proceed.
-If your income was $69,000 or less last year, you should be eligible to use IRS Free File software.
-For those with slightly more complex filing matters, the best tax software could definitely help.
+If you’re filing online for the first time, gather together all the information you would need if you were filing a paper return, then visit the IRS website (opens in new tab) for advice on how best to proceed.
+If your income was $72,000 or less last year, you should be eligible to use IRS Free File software.
+For those with more complex filing requirements, tax programs are there to help.